Unisolve/tari_cli_notes/tari_cli_mining_into.md

 >>
 ```

 Create a new wallet by entering "1".
-You'll then be asked to enter and then confirm your wallet pasphrase
+You'll then be asked to enter and then confirm your wallet pasphrase.

 The next question is: